wp-plugins/slash-comments/readme.txt

 === Slash Comments ===
 Contributors: rob1n
 Tags: feed, slash
-Tested up to: 2.3
+Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.1

+**This plugin is now obsolete on account of the functionality being included with WordPress.**

 Adds the slash:comments module to feeds, which tells the feed reader how many comments there are on the post.